Do you think your deceased relative had an account in Luxembourg, but you do not know in which bank?

 The ABBL helps you in your research

-We provide you with all necessary documents and explanations, at the price of 60 €, VAT included.
+We provide you with all necessary documents and explanations, at the price of 60 €, VAT excluded.

 Here's what the kit includes: